vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/1_Introductory_study/1_2_Introductory_study_Jayanta_between_nyAya_and_m.md

 4. section 6.2.1.1: Instead of “having reliable authors”, God is introduced as the author of all sacred texts,

-30On *yogipratyakṣa * see in particular Franco 2009 and Torella 2008.
+[^30]: On *yogipratyakṣa * see in particular Franco 2009 and Torella 2008.

-31On the import of this move, see the following remark: “\[…\] he here begins by posing the question as to whether he is interested in vindicating the validity of Vedas alone or also that of the non-Vedic scriptural texts, a question he first answers by asking a counter-question as follows: ‘Which non-Vedic scriptural texts do you mean?
+[^31]: On the import of this move, see the following remark: “\[…\] he here begins by posing the question as to whether he is interested in vindicating the validity of Vedas alone or also that of the non-Vedic scriptural texts, a question he first answers by asking a counter-question as follows: ‘Which non-Vedic scriptural texts do you mean?
 Do you mean texts of the form of Purāṇas, Itihāsas, Dharmaśāstras or texts of the form of the sectarian writings of Śaivas, Pāśupatas, Pāñcarātras, Buddhists, Jainas etc.?’
 Jayanta’s counter-question is revealing inasmuch as it implies some sort of gradation among the non-Vedic scriptural texts. \[…\] Then there was the Mīmāṃsaka who must be having misgivings about Purāṇas so much permeated by a theistic outlook he so much abhorred; but even he would as a general rule endorse an injunction laid down in a Dharmaśāstra-text \[…\].” \(Shah 1992-97, p.
 13\).
 And, referring to a later passage, in section 3.2: “Being a Purāṇist Jayanta must have been interested in ensuring that Purāṇic theology

 —in fact so markedly different from Vedic ritual— is somehow rooted in Vedas themselves.
 So he decides to take advantage of the Mīmāṃsaka’s insistence that Smṛti-ritual \[…\] is somehow rooted in Vedas themselves. \[…\] The point is confirmed by recalling the list of fourteen *vidyāsthāna* s which include four Vedas, Dharmaśāstras, Purāṇas on the one hand and six Vedāṅgas, Nyāya and Mīmāṃsā on the other; Jayanta emphasises that the first six *vidyāsthāna* s are of theological use in a direct fashion, the remaining eight in an indirect fashion” \(Shah 1992-97, pp. 15-16\).
 For a partial criticism of this view, see section II.5.